 THE ONE MAN SALVATION ARMY OF BEIJING

-Daxing is a suburb about a one hour car ride from downtown Beijing.
-The centuries old temples and palaces of the Chinese capital seem a lot further away than that.
+Daxing is a suburb about a one hour car ride south from downtown Beijing.
+The centuries old temples and palaces of the Chinese capital seem much further away than that.
 Daxing is nothing but a grid of dusty roads, over crowded with mopeds.

 Wang turns away from the road and rides down a sandy path.
 The many holes in the surface test his bike to its limits.
 At the end of the stretch of sand, he gets off his bike and walks to his front -and only- door.

 Eight square meters is all there is behind the door.
-Wang's bed against one wall, a brown cabinet and a chair against another.
-Across from the chair is a dirty, old Changhong television set, a fan and a small table with an electric stove.
+Wang's bed sits against one wall, a brown cabinet and a chair against another.
+Across from the chair are a cement dust covered, old Changhong television set, a fan and a small table with an electric stove.
 A tiny pan filled with green beans sits on the floor.

-To provide for his three daughters, Wang moved to Beijing in 2007, only to discover that the city had no need for a crippled migrant. ,,That's when I started collecting plastic bottles from tourists in Tiananmen Square.
-Occasionally, I'd also sell them little Chinese flags or maps of the city.''
+To provide for his three daughters, Wang moved to Beijing, only to discover that in the city there was no demand for a crippled migrant.
+“That's when I started collecting plastic bottles from tourists in Tiananmen Square.
+Occasionally, I'd also sell them little Chinese flags or maps of the city.”

-Wang made around eight yuan a day doing this, too little to support himself. ,,I joined other homeless people who had a hidden place behind a wall right next to Tiananmen Square.
+Wang made around eight yuan a day doing this, too little to support himself, let alone his daughters back in Hebei.
+“I joined other homeless people who had a hidden place behind a wall right next to Tiananmen Square.
 We shared a space of about five square meters and slept on cardboard boxes.
 We buried the money we made.
-Sometimes the rats would run away with it.''
+Sometimes the rats would run away with it.”

 In block 33 of a residential compound right next to the Olympic stadium in Beijing, Zhang Shihe's laptop hums day and night.
 The 55-year old former advertising professional does care about the fate of the homeless of Tiananmen exactly because, as he sees it, the government does not.